matsui528/faiss_tips/build.md

 ```

 Then run `python check.py`.
-If AVX2 is properly activated, pq_fast should be more roughly 10x faster:
+If AVX2 is properly activated, pq_fast should be roughly 10x faster:
 ```bash
 pq: 0.5166530609130859 msec
 pq_fast: 0.06580352783203125 msec